 The LANL Group will work together with HYTEC inc. to develop the design for the Endcap mechnical ladder and cooling.
-LANL has formed a collaboration with FNAL to design, prototype and test the PHX readout chip.
-LANL is forming collaboration with Ecole Poly-Technique and Saclay, who will contribute to both the hardware and software efforts.
+LANL has formed collaboration with FNAL to design, prototype and test the PHX readout chip.
+An MOU among PHENIX, BNL physics department and FNAL for R&D of the PHX chip was signed in 2004.